Main fundraiser photo

 Donation protected

-A Survival Story, Hello, my name is Phil.
-As I began writing this, it occurred to me that this almost sounds like a fictional story.
-I am in my 70s.
-I have been involved in real estate and custom home building for several years.
+Hello, my name is Phil.
+As I began writing this, it occurs to me that this almost sounds like a m. movie script.
+I am a businessman and have been involved in real estate and custom home building for several years.
+I am still somewhat frazzled by what has happened to me this year.

-What happened: In the middle of last January, I began to experience some lower back pain.
+In the middle of January, I began to experience some lower back pain.
 Within two days, it turned into severe pain.
 I decided to get to the hospital while I could still drive.
-That began a three-month hospital stay that I am just getting out of now.
+That began a three-month hospital stay that I am just getting over now.
 It began with a week in ICU.
 I had been diagnosed with septic abscesses in my spine with numerous blood clots.
 My entire body was on fire with pain.

 The doctors decided to transfer me to a neurological surgical hospital for spine surgery.
-When I was prepped for the transfer, I had apparently been given an accidental overdose of pain meds by two different nurses for the move.
-I wound up flat lining in the ambulance.
-Fortunately, one of the ENT’s recognized the overdose symptoms and gave me Narcan to get me going again.
+When I was prepped for the transfer, I had apparently been given an accidental overdose of pain meds by two different nurses.
+The result was, I wound up flat lining in the ambulance.
+Fortunately, one of the EMT’s recognized the overdose symptoms and gave me Narcan to get me going again.

-After about 10 days it was decided that I should be treated with antibiotics rather than surgery and I was transferred back to the original hospital.
+After about 10 days at the neurological hospital, it was decided that I should be treated with antibiotics rather than surgery and I was transferred back to the original hospital.

-Shortly after the transfer, I started having breathing problem.
+Shortly after the transfer, I started having breathing problems.
+There is nothing scarier than not being able to get any air when you breathe in.
 They found that my heart and lungs were surrounded with fluid.
 I had developed pneumonia, and my heart had started atrial fibrillation.
 My legs and arms had swollen to almost double in size.

-I have now finished 11 weeks in the hospital and rehab.
-I was discharged on March 25th.
-And I am at home with rehab continuing.
-I have not been employed for going on four months and will not be employable for another 2-3 month as I am recovering from the pain and to not have to use a cane.
+I have now finished 12 weeks in the hospital and rehab was discharged.
+I finished the home rehab and am at home, I am still on oxygen.
+I have not been employed for seven months and will not be employable for another 3 to 4 months as I am recovering the use of my legs and from the continuing pain, to not use a cane to get around and to get my balance back.
+My doctors have all cautioned me that it may take 6 to 12 months to recover based on how sick I was.
 I have used up all of my money reserves and am facing large co-pays for my prescriptions as well as living expenses.

-Update: I am now a week out of the hospital.
-I can move around slowly and do short little walks although with pain.
+Update: I can move around slowly and do short little walks, although with pain.
 The issue is getting winded with exercise.
 I must keep it up to help it improve.
 I posted two additional photos.
 The main one is the way I spent my first 7 weeks in the hospital, on my back.
 I had too much pain to move.

 Donate